 Who Can Attend?

-Students from private schools aged 16 through 20, who have not earned a high school diploma.
+- Students from consortium area high schools, who have not earned a high school diploma.

 - Provides state funding for additional options for zero hour and 7th hour academic support classes at both the Skill center and at high schools